Series Title (Agency Series #): Description, Retention (Legal Citation)

 Health Service Records (DOH36-001): Records documenting primary care clinic comprehensive primary care services which include physicals, management of acute illness and injury, immunizations, family planning and reproductive health care, health education and promotion activities, and mental health services.
 Records may include correspondence; reports; professional notations; laboratory reports; treatment and x-ray authorizations; release of information; clinical or medical records including client identification, progress notes, and records of visits; a history of previous service; referrals; testing and evaluation reports; treatment plans; progress notes; enrollment, fee, and billing records; legal records; permission to treat; medical assessment including laboratory and other tests, emergency room services, and medication and prescription records; reports; and other related data.
 Access to these records may be exempt from disclosure by ORS 179.505; ORS 192.502(2).

 Immunization Records - VARS (DOH36-003): Series documents immunizations received by clinic patients.
 Record is usually the county Vaccine Administration Record (VAR), but may include any records which document the consent to and administration of immunizations.
+Does not include ITARS reports.
 Information includes date, patient name and personal information, identification number, income and insurance information, signature and date of consent, description and date of immunization(s), and signature and date of immunization administrator.
 Access to these records may be exempt from disclosure by ORS 179.505; ORS 192.502(2).

 Financial Eligibility Records (DOH36-011): Documents used for screening of clients to determine program eligibility for primary care services, Medicaid, and any other public or private financial assistance programs and financial documentation required by grant funding.
 The records include all DHS Medicaid applications, clinic registration forms, other financial assistance applications and all supporting documents (including income documentation, insurance cards, address, social security numbers and cards, citizenship, and identification used in determining eligibility for programs).
 Also includes mailing lists and sign in lists that contain client names.